 Since UMA is a run-time character system with many options, our setup scripts are slightly different than our other one-clicks and meant primarily to demonstrate what is possible when using the SALSA LipSync Suite with the UMA system.
-The SALSA Suite leverages the UMA Expression Player system for implementing the OneClick functionality.
+The SALSA Suite leverages the Dynamic Character Avatar and UMA Expression Player systems for implementing the OneClick functionality.
 Using this system, it is easy to also leverage design-time preview mode, making it much more approachable to add/modify ExpressionComponents.
 It is; however, also possible to use UMA using Bone controller types if you prefer -- however, this would required the designer to implement this option manually.

 We have developed a special controller type for use in SALSA Suite components: UMA.
 This controller type adds a proxy component (UmaUepProxy) to the GameObject that allows the core system to communicate with the UMA OneClick without the requirement of dealing with the dependencies of the UMA system in the core SALSA LipSync Suite.
 The OneClick for UMA also requires a "driver" component (UmaUepDriver), which is included in the OneClick package for UMA.
 This driver is the middleware to the UMA system -- it does have a dependency on the UMA package and will generate errors if it is imported into your project without UMA already being present.
 Once UMA is imported all errors should disappear.

 Applying UMA OneClick

 OneClickUmaDcs can be applied to any GameObject; however, for correct one-click operation, ensure you apply it to the root object where the UMA Dynamic Character Avatar (DCA) is configured.
 As of UMA v2.11 and UMA OneClick v2.5.1, we no longer use the "Getting Started" option to setup an UMA character.
 UMA is much easier to configure now.